mickfuzz/phd4/_posts/thesis_chapters/2024-7-2-Literature_review.md

 - Kafai & Roque, (& 5d) home interests,

-####  but how are games different
+**How games are special**

+- some thing about rules and Piaget [@kafai_constructionist_2015-1]

 While, the reviews of studies are convincing of the benefits of making games for diverse educational purposes, they are limited in the extent to which they explore how game making is special or different from digital making as a project-based approach.

-It is helpful a this point to align these PBL guidelines with underlying activity theory concepts and illustration in simiar research
+It is helpful a this point to align these PBL guidelines with underlying activity theory concepts and illustration in similar research
  - Passions as - Fok in 5d, and similar
  - Pair programming as guided participation  - in Rogoff and ...?

-There are exceptions
+There are particular benefits of the use of games as a target media artefact to create.

+A strength of the use of games in leaning aligns with a playful approach which can have significant benefits for nurturing a positive attitude of participants [@klopfer_moving_2009]

 These exceptions address particular aspects of the affordences and other opportunities that games re

  - GSM to explore systems thinking in particular
  - Pair programming,

-### Limits of constructionist game making
+### Limits and critiques of constructionist game making

 In their review and a critique constructionist approaches to game making, Thumlert et al agree with the potential of a constructionist approach to develop 21st century skills, but also caution against the potential subsuming of a constructionist approach into instruction-based  approaches limited to curricular concerns [@thumlert2018learning].

+It behoves us to revisit the purpose of game making.
+Critics [@thumlert2018learning; @vossoughi_making_2016] , position a constructionist approach as implicitly favouring the following: coding to progress to join the computer programming industry, developing a deeper understanding of curricular concepts, and develop employability (21st Century) skills in young people.
+Thumlert  cautions against the appropriation of such skills as "creativity and “design thinking” are similarly colonized by market-driven agendas and discourses."[@thumlert2018learning, p.4], rather than being mobilised for critical and emancipatory reasons.

+It is important, in the interests of balance, to separate out some of the positives from the limits here.
+The school has done good work (tools, design principles) that can be built on.

 **Returning to developing Computational Fluency** PERHAPS NOT - MORE OF A BRIDGE TO NEXT SECTION PERHAPS